Links on Android Authority may earn us a commission. Learn more.

 Home workout plan: Train every muscle group with one routine

-Since the coronavirus epidemic struck earlier this year and more of us started social distancing, interest in bodyweight training and any home workout plan using minimal equipment has skyrocketed.
-The web has responded in kind, resulting in a huge surge in resources, videos, and articles on that very subject.
+Since the coronavirus pandemic struck in 2020, interest in bodyweight training and any home workout plan has skyrocketed.
+The web has responded in kind, resulting in a flood of resources, videos, and articles on that very subject.

-Training with bodyweight is a very smart way to work out and offers many advantages, so this is good news.
-If more people come out of this situation understanding how to manipulate their own body to improve performance and aesthetics, they’ll be better off for it!
+Training with bodyweight is a smart way to work out and offers many advantages, so this is good news.
+If more people come out of this situation understanding how to manipulate their own bodies to improve performance and aesthetics, they’ll be better off for it.

 If nothing else, this can provide a useful starting point for you to build from.

 Note: This plan comes from a qualified personal trainer, health writer, and fitness vlogger — I’m not just a tech journalist, y’know!